-At baseline, low- and high-risk women did not differ in STAI-T scores: 41.2 (standard deviation [SD] 6.7) versus 40.4 (SD 8.1); p=0.35.
-102 After risk assessment and counseling, the STAI-S scores for low- and high-risk women were 35.0 (SD 9.9) and 34.6 (SD 10.1), respectively (p=0.77).
-102 The proportion of women with high anxiety was also not significantly different between the two groups (28/134 [20.7%] vs. 24/120 [20%]; p=0.88).
-Measurements of anxiety levels taken during the second and third trimesters indicated no differences in the low- and high-risk subgroups, but less than half of the baseline participants provided data for these comparisons (data not shown).
-102 Overall, first-trimester preeclampsia risk assessment and counseling did not increase maternal anxiety, but risk assessment was coupled with counseling for all women and changes in clinical care for high-risk patients.
+At baseline, low- and high-risk women did not differ in STAI-T scores (41.2 [standard deviation (SD), 6.7] vs. 40.4 [SD, 8.1]; p=0.35).102 After risk assessment and counseling, STAI-S scores for low- and high-risk women were 35.0 (SD, 9.9) and 34.6 (SD, 10.1), respectively (p=0.77).102 The proportion of women with high anxiety was also not significantly different between the two groups (28/134 [20.7%] vs. 24/120 [20%]; p=0.88).
+Measurements of anxiety levels taken during the second and third trimesters indicated no differences in the low- and high-risk subgroups, but less than half of the baseline participants provided data for these comparisons (data not shown).102 Overall, first-trimester preeclampsia risk assessment and counseling did not increase maternal anxiety, but risk assessment was coupled with counseling for all women and changes in clinical care for high-risk patients.

-Key Question 4.
-How Effectively Do Routine Screening Tests (i.e., Blood Pressure, Proteinuria) Identify Women With Preeclampsia?
+KQ 4.
+How Effectively Do Routine Screening Tests Identify Women With Preeclampsia?

 We found no evidence to evaluate the effectiveness of routine screening tests in identifying women with preeclampsia.
-Such studies would have evaluated how accurately a clinical blood pressure measurement or urinalysis identified women with the diagnosis of preeclampsia at that time.
+Such studies would have evaluated how accurately clinical blood pressure measurement or urinalysis identified women with the diagnosis of preeclampsia at that time.
 The only available evidence was for various screening approaches for establishing the presence of proteinuria (one diagnostic criterion for preeclampsia).

-Key Question 4a.
-How Accurate Are Different Point-of-Care Screening Tests for Proteinuria (a Diagnostic Criterion for Preeclampsia)?
+KQ 4a.
+How Accurate Are Different Point-of-Care Screening Tests for Proteinuria?

-Fourteen studies evaluated the diagnostic accuracy of urine tests in detecting proteinuria compared to 24-hour urine collection (reference standard).
+Fourteen studies evaluated the diagnostic accuracy of urine tests in detecting proteinuria compared with 24-hour urine collection (reference standard).
 All of the studies examined the test performance of protein urine testing in women with suspected preeclampsia.
 None considered accuracy in the context of repeated testing.
 The limited and variable evidence on test accuracy did not support conclusions about which test would perform best for routine screening.
-Twelve studies evaluated protein:creatinine test sensitivity (range, 0.65 to 0.96; I^2 =80.5% of 11 studies) and specificity (range, 0.49 to 1.00; I^2 =91.8% of 11 studies).
-Studies conducted among women with \geq 1+ dipstick protein at enrollment had higher test sensitivity those with women seen for other indications of suspected preeclampsia (e.g., de novo hypertension).
+Twelve studies evaluated protein:creatinine test sensitivity (range, 0.65 to 0.96; I^2 =80.5%; 11 studies) and specificity (range, 0.49 to 1.00; I^2 =91.8%; 11 studies).
+Studies conducted among women with 1+ or higher dipstick protein at enrollment had higher test sensitivity than those conducted among women seen for other indications of suspected preeclampsia (e.g., de novo hypertension).
 Two studies evaluating albumin:creatinine urine tests had similarly high sensitivity (0.94 and 1.00) and disparate specificity (0.94 and 0.68).
-Four studies tested the accuracy of automated protein dipstick test (≥1+), with variable results-only one protein dipstick test had evidence of both specificity and sensitivity above 80 percent.
+Four studies tested the accuracy of automated protein dipstick test (\geq 1+), with variable results-only one protein dipstick test had evidence of both specificity and sensitivity greater than 80 percent.
 Spectrum bias likely influenced all of the study results, so these are probably overestimates of the likely test performance in routine prenatal care.